 2013 (1 January) North Kelvin Meadow campaign submits its formal objection document to the Council’s Planning officer detailing why planning permission should not be granted for this development.

 2013 (7th March 2013) Glasgow City Council Planning Committee was due to meet to decide whether to support or reject New City Vision (NCV) Ltd Planning application to build 90 flats on the design they have submitted.
 However their planning application was deemed not to be complete by the Council Planning Officer Ian Black who has requested they fill varies gaps such as provide an Eco survey of the Land.

 2015 (16th April 2015) New City Vision provide the Council Planning Officer Ian Briggs with requested gaps in their application.
 Council are due to write to local residents and groups asking for their views probably the week commencing 27th April 2015.

-2015 (end April, beginning May 2015) 28 days of consultation.
+2015 (sometime in May 2015) 28 days of consultation starts.
 The clock starts once the Council letters get sent.
 Note anyone, anywhere can object to a planning application.

-2015 (about June / July 2015) Councillors on the Planning Committee will vote on whether to destory the North Kelvin Meadow and Children Wood.
+2015 (at a meeting sometime July to Oct 2015) Councillors on the Planning Committee will vote on whether to destory the North Kelvin Meadow and Children Wood.
 If they vote in favour of the housing application New City Vision Ltd buys the land and begins building or sells it off to another developer.